natcap/invest.users-guide/source/sdr.rst

 Lopez-vicente, M., Poesen, J., Navas, A., Gaspar, L., 2013.
 Predicting runoff and sediment connectivity and soil erosion by water for different land use scenarios in the Spanish Pre-Pyrenees.
 Catena 102, 62–73.

+Merritt, W.S., Letcher, R.A., Jakeman, A.J., 2003.
+A review of erosion and sediment transport models.
+Environemtnal Modelling & Software, 18(8-9), 761-799.

 Oliveira, A.H., Silva, M.A. da, Silva, M.L.N., Curi, N., Neto, G.K., Freitas, D.A.F. de, 2013.
 Development of Topographic Factor Modeling for Application in Soil Erosion Models, in: Intechopen (Ed.), Soil Processes and Current Trends in Quality Assessment. p.
 28.

 Pelletier, J.D., 2012.
-A spatially distributed model for the long-term suspended sediment discharge and delivery ratio of drainage basins 117, 1–15.
+A spatially distributed model for the long-term suspended sediment discharge and delivery ratio of drainage basins.
+Journal of Geophysical Research, 117, 1–15.

 Renard, K., Foster, G., Weesies, G., McCool, D., Yoder, D., 1997.
 Predicting Soil Erosion by Water: A Guide to Conservation Planning with the revised soil loss equation.

 Renard, K., Freimund, J., 1994.
 Using monthly precipitation data to estimate the R-factor in the revised USLE.
 J. Hydrol.
 157, 287–306.
 Roose, 1996.
 Land husbandry - Components and strategy.
-Soils bulletin 70.
+Soils Bulletin 70.
 Rome, Italy.

 Schmitt, R.J.P., Bizzi, S., Castelletti, A., 2016.
 Tracking multiple sediment cascades at the river network scale identifies controls and emerging patterns of sediment connectivity.
 Water Resour.
 Res.
 3941–3965. https://doi.org/10.1002/2015WR018097